dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 * pass functions as arguments is key
   * is possible because functions are first-class
 * note the array does not have to be mutable
+  * has anyone tried to change an array while inside of a for loop?
+* fp premise:
-* fp premise 1:  immutable is better
+  * immutable is better
   * functions take in arguments
   * spit out new results
   * no modification of things in place